Nodal auxiliary a posteriori error estimates: Introduction

 Compared with $H(\operatorname{curl})$, a posteriori error analysis of $H(\operatorname{div})$ was initiated earlier because of its application in mixed methods of standard elliptic problems.
-Some early works in that direction could be found in~\cite{BV1996,CC1997} where mesh dependent norms, quasi-uniform meshes, and Helmholtz decomposition are used.
-Error estimators for controlling the $L^2$ flux error are presented in \cite{Alonso1996,Car2005,HLMS2019,HuangXu2012}.
-It is noted that a fully general error estimator and a convergent adaptive algorithm are derived in \cite{CNS2007} for the positive definite H(div) problem.
-We remark that residual estimators is not the whole story of a posteriori error estimation.
-Readers are referred to \cite{AO1993,BankSmith,BankWeiser,BX2003a,BrSch2008,CB2002,Ern2015,LS2006,Repin2008,Verfurth2013,ZZ1992} and references therein for hierarchical basis, equilibrated residual, superconvergent recovery, equilibrated by reconstruction, and functional error estimators.
+Some early works in that direction could be found in~\cite{BV1996,Carstensen1997} where mesh dependent norms, quasi-uniform meshes, and Helmholtz decomposition are used.
+Error estimators for controlling the $L^2$ flux error are presented in \cite{Alonso1996,Carstensen2005,HolstLiMihalikSzypowski2020,HuangXu2012}.
+It is noted that a fully general error estimator and a convergent adaptive algorithm are derived in \cite{CNS2007} for the positive definite $H({\rm div})$ problem.
+Finally we remark that residual estimators is not the whole story of a posteriori error estimation.
+Readers are referred to \cite{AinsworthOden2000,Bank1996,BankXu2003b,BraessSchoberl2008,ErnVohralik2015,Repin2008} and references therein for hierarchical basis, equilibrated, superconvergent recovery, and functional error estimators.

 The rest of the paper is organized as follows.
 In Section~\ref{secab} we give some standard notation and preliminaries and link preconditioning with error estimation.
 Section~\ref{secderham} introduces the basic FEEC notation and the minimum needed to set up finite element discretizations in the language of differential forms.
 Section~\ref{secHgrad} is devoted to the simplest case of error estimation for $H^{-1}$ residuals, the building block of our framework.
-Next, in Section~\ref{secHd} we give the construction of estimators for the abstract H(d) problems, including singularly perturbed, curl-curl, grad-div problems.
+Next, in Section~\ref{secHd} we give the construction of estimators for the abstract $H({\rm d})$ problems, including singularly perturbed, curl-curl, grad-div problems.
 We extend such results to product of Hilbert spaces in~Section \ref{secsaddlepoint} to present a posteriori estimation for mixed Hodge Laplacian and the linear elasticity with weakly imposed symmetry.